CONDITIONS & TREATMENTS

 Minor hand surgery procedures can usually be performed under local anaesthetic; I administer this very gently and with minimal discomfort.

-If you have a hand problem or injury and are considering private treatment, I welcome any enquiries or questions you have and I can be contacted directly by email, or via my Secretary Carole on 07854 946544.
+If you have a hand problem or injury and are considering private treatment, I welcome any enquiries or questions you have and I can be contacted directly by email, or via my PA, Stephen on 07854 946544.